Employee Handbook Table of Contents:

 In order to make purchases in the name of the company, you must be authorized by a manager or supervisor.

 3.20 Expense reimbursement.

-Reimbursements under [$15] will be included in the employee’s next regular paycheck.
+Reimbursements under [$x] will be included in the employee’s next regular paycheck.
 Larger amounts will be processed as an invoice.
-Reimbursement request forms should be turned in to [Payroll Department/Accounts Payable].
+Reimbursement request forms should be turned in to [department name].